Noorhantarek/prediagnostic_pathways_archetypes/README.md

 # Pre-diagnostic Pathway Archetypes for Breast and Lung Cancer

+Patients follow very different routes to a cancer diagnosis — some direct, others long and circuitous through repeated GP visits, referrals, and investigations.
+This project asks whether those different routes fall into distinguishable, clinically meaningful patterns ("archetypes"), and whether patients from more deprived areas are disproportionately likely to experience the more complex ones.
+It applies multichannel sequence analysis and unsupervised clustering to two years of pre-diagnostic primary-care activity for breast and lung cancer patients using CPRD data.

 This repository contains annotated R code from an MSc dissertation exploring whether clinically meaningful **pre-diagnostic pathway archetypes** can be identified from longitudinal primary-care data using multichannel sequence analysis and unsupervised clustering.

 The public repository focuses on the **analytical methodology** rather than reproducing the restricted-data analysis.
 No patient-level data, patient identifiers, source extracts, internal directory paths, project IDs, restricted medical-dictionary extracts, or disclosure-sensitive results are included.